ngUpgraders/ng-forward/API.md

 ## @Component

 A decorator for adding component metadata to a class.
+Components are essentially angular 1 directives with both a template and controller.
+If you are looking to only modify the host element in some way, you should use [@Directive](https://github.com/ngUpgraders/ng-forward/blob/master/API.md#directive).

 Example: